surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/4bd9045b7b3b1dceac68eb20c87579d484fd0c4e/images/New_version5/UD_Visualization_Types&Settings_Image13.png)
+**Image 13**

-In the above image you can see, in hide_pivot 1st column is seen empty, so in order to hide this you need to select checkbox **pivot hide first** in **Data Section** to hide it in visualization charts.
+In the above image you can see, for pivot_hide 1st column is seen empty, to hide this  select checkbox **pivot hide first** in **Data Section** to hide it in visualization charts.
 Similarly to hide the last column, select hide last checkbox in data section of table chart.
 > **Note :**  Applicable only for table chart.

 ![